 Some things to keep in mind before trying the pull-out method include:

-- It is not necessarily easy to do, and people should practice it with a condom.
+- It is not necessarily easy, and people should practice it with a condom.

-- Pulling out will not prevent the spread or contraction of sexually transmitted diseases.
+- Pulling out does not prevent sexually transmitted infections.

-- Have a backup plan or emergency contraceptive.
+- It is important to have a backup plan or emergency contraceptive.